Sources of land pollution

 Below are some sources of solid and semi-solid pollutants:

-These include waste matter produced by crop, animal manure and farm residues.
-They also include the chemical left over of all pesticides, fertilisers and insecticides used for agricultural activities.
+Agricultural sources: These include waste matter produced by crops, animal manure, and farm residues.
+It also includes chemical leftover of all pesticides, fertilizers, and insecticides used for agricultural activities.

-Sewage Treatment: Wastes that are left over after sewage has been treated, biomass sludge, and settled solids.
+Sewage Treatment: This is waste left over after sewage has been treated, biomass sludge, and settled solids.
 Some of these are sent directly to landfills whiles other treatment plants burn them to generate electricity.
 Both end up polluting the environment.

-Deforestation: This is when trees are cut down for economic purposes, mining, farming and construction.
-In forests areas, trees absorb and reflect about 20% of the intense heat from the sun, protecting and preserving its surface soils.
-Cutting down trees mean that the land is exposed to direct sunlight and rain, resulting in soil erosions, desertification and land degradation
+Deforestation: This is when trees are cut down for economic purposes, mining, farming, and construction.
+In forest areas, trees absorb and reflect about 20% of the intense heat from the sun, protecting and preserving its surface soils.
+Cutting down trees means that the land is exposed to direct sunlight and rain, resulting in soil erosions, desertification, and land degradation.

-Chemical And Nuclear Plants: These include chemical waste from chemical industries that are disposed of into landfills.
+Chemical And Nuclear Plants: These include chemical waste from chemical industries that are disposed of in landfills.

-Oil Refineries: When crude oil is refined into usable petrol, gas or diesel, there are by-products that end up as waste.
+Oil Refineries: When crude oil is refined into usable petrol, gas, or diesel, some by-products end up as waste.